-This Summer, join the IAGC for professional development to meet the needs of advanced learners...
+This Summer, join the IAGC for professional development to meet the needs of advanced learners in K-8...

-Are you a teacher looking for summer professional development to help you meet the needs of Advanced Learners in your classroom?
+Are you a K-8 teacher looking for summer professional development to help you meet the needs of Advanced Learners in your classroom?
 Are you new to gifted education?
 Find a comfortable summer spot and join the Illinois Association for Gifted Children for virtual classes focusing on three different topics in the field of gifted education.

 Register for one, two, or all three sessions!

-Regular, Non-Member Rate: $25.00 per session
+Regular, Non-Member Rate: $30.00 per session/$70 for all three

 Professional Development Credit: Participants are eligible for one PD hour per session if sign in/sign out and evaluation requirements are met.

-Session Descriptions and Registration:
+Session Descriptions and Single-Event Registration:

 Facilitator: Kenyatta Revelle.
 Kenyatta is the Principal of Iles School (Gifted Magnet School Grades 1-8 and International Baccalaureate Primary Years Program Grades 1-5) in Springfield Public Schools District#186.
 She has 19 years of experience working as an educator and administrator of gifted children.
 As principal, she worked collaboratively to develop and implement the International Baccalaureate (IB) primary years concept-driven program of in-depth inquiry focused on the development of the whole child as an inquirer, both in the classroom and in the world outside.

-Session 2: Inquiry Classroom: 5 Strategies for Collaboration in the Socially Distanced Classroom - (Saturday, July 17, 2:00 p.m. - 3:00 p.m. )
+Session 2: Differentiated Instruction in Science - (Tuesday, July 19, 2:00 p.m. - 3:00 p.m. )